joshua-williams/elegant/Writerside/topics/Elegant-Getting-Started.md

 ```

 ### Primary Keys
-Elegant will also assume that each model's corresponding database table has a primary key column named id.
-If necessary, you may define a protected `primaryKey` property on your model to specify a different column that serves as your model's primary key:
+By default, Elegant expects every database table to include a primary key column called id.
+To use a different column as your primary key, define a protected primaryKey property on your model:

 ```typescript
 import { Model } from '@pristine/elegant'